tsvietOK/TelegramThemeCreator/README.md

 ## Using

-In Telegram app: Menu->Settings->Chat settings->Matrix theme->Launch theme editor->Save file(colors.tdesktop-palette) near Telegram_theme_creator.exe file and start app.
+In Telegram app: Menu->Settings->Chat settings->Matrix theme->Launch theme editor->Save file(colors.tdesktop-palette) near TelegramThemeCreator.exe file and start app.
 Choose colour by pressing on hue line or use Wondows's 10 system accent colour and press button Create theme.
 In the same folder will appear file Your_theme.tdesktop-theme that you can use.

 ## License